 Is fried chicken best served steaming hot or picnic warm?
 Should the coating be crispy or crunchy?
 David and Renee offer their opinions.
 Feel free to chime (cluck?) in with your own.

-She said: When I was little, my mom and I would drive to town once a week or so to run errands.
+She said: When I was growing up on a farm, my mom and I would drive to town once a week to run errands.
 Our last stop before heading back home was the store to grab a week’s worth of groceries.
-If it was late enough in the day when we were finishing up, mom would relent and get us fried chicken from the store’s deli counter for dinner.
+If it was late enough in the day when we were finishing up, mom would relent and get us a bucket of fried chicken from the store’s deli counter for supper.

 Getting takeout may not seem like any big whoop these days.
 But back then, it was a triumph, a reprieve from the rotation of casseroles that routinely constituted dinner.
 Each week, as mom parked the car in the lot of B & H Groceries, I’d begin to plead with her for fried chicken as we parked the car, and if she said yes, I’d bounce with giddiness as the barely automated store doors would sloooooowly swing open and the aroma of fried chicken would smack me in the face.
-Then I’d rush straight to the deli counter and drum my fingers against the hot glass case where the chicken was kept hot, not lukewarm, by a big bright bulb.
-Waiting anxiously and bouncing up and down in my kid shoes, with my laces double-knotted, I though it took seemingly forever for the large lady with the hairnet behind the counter took her tongs and her grand old time packing a tub of macaroni salad for my mom before she’d slowly, inexorably turn her attention to our box of chicken, with me willing her through the glass to select those beautiful pieces I’d already called dibs on in my mind.
+I’d rush straight to the deli counter and drum my fingers against the glass case where the greasy chicken was kept hot, hot, hot by a big bright bulb.
+Waiting anxiously and bouncing up and down in my shoes, my laces double-knotted, I’d wait seemingly forever as the rather large lady with the hairnet behind the counter took her tongs and her grand old time packing a tub of macaroni salad for my mom before turning her attention to our box of chicken, me willing her through the glass to select those big, buxom breast pieces I’d already called dibs on in my mind.